Practicum in Education - Summer Program

 Other Programs in Seville

 The Practicum in Education offers students with an interest in teaching and Spanish the chance to gain valuable professional experience over the course of a summer in Seville, Spain.
-Students enrolled in the Practicum work as Teacher’s Assistants in the Center's Playschool program for Spanish children aged four to twelve.
-In addition to receiving formal instruction in English, the children learn about the U.S. culture through arts & crafts, technology, games and theme week activities.
-In this 180-hour, four-credit internship, Teacher’s Assistants combine the study of language-acquisition theory with teaching methodology while developing important cultural perspectives on the field of education.
+Students enrolled in the Practicum work as Teacher’s Assistants in our Center's "Playschool" program for Spanish children aged four to twelve.

 Practicum Contact Hours